-You can also print the report by choosing the Print item in the Reports menu.
+The report can be printed by choosing the Print item in the Reports menu.
 You can acquire and view more than one report at a time.
 To do this, go through the same steps of getting a new report.
 You can also view some stored report by selecting the Open item.
 These multiple reports are displayed to you in multiple windows.

-If you wish to print or save a report when multiple reports are in view, ALPS-Link will save or print the report in the active window.
-So, make sure that the report you want to print or save is in the active window before choosing the item.
+To print or save a report when multiple reports are in view, ALPS-Link saves or prints the active report.
+Ensure that the desired report is in the active window before choosing the item.